 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 146 cities.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Holland took the distinction of being the most Hispanic or Latino, while Ishpeming was the least Hispanic or Latino city.
+Sturgis took the distinction of being the most Hispanic or Latino, while Ironwood was the least Hispanic or Latino city.

 Read on for more information on how the cities in Michigan ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.